Skip to content

 • The audit-log immutability in Article IV

-These three are foundational to the trust premise of the registry.
+These are foundational to the trust premise of the registry.
 Amending them away would require 100% of seated admins (managing + advisory) plus a 60-day public comment period.

 Article XI — Records retention